Visit Fort Augustus and Loch Ness

 The Canal is navigable by sail and cruiser, and the route is accessible by both by foot and bike.

 Visit Urquhart Castle

 Urquhart Castle is one of the largest in Scotland, and is deservedly popular – there is even a working trebuchet siege engine in the castle grounds!
 Entry to the castle is £9 for adults free with an Explorer Pass.

-If you are a Nessie fan, then the nearby village of Drumnadrochit offers up the Loch Ness Visitor centre.
 This year marks the 84th anniversary of the famous Surgeon’s Photograph.
 Gossip is that the photo is actually of a toy submarine purchased from Woolworths with a fake Nessie head.
-As ‘Nessie’ sank after the photograph, maybe the sonar equipment on Cruise Loch Ness boat might eventually find it in the loch!
+As ‘Nessie’ sank after the photograph, maybe the sonar equipment might eventually find her in the loch!